 In the absence of scalable cloud hosting, the next logical step was migrating to either a Virtual Private Server (VPS), or a dedicated server, where the website had the server all to itself.
 A few people bought their own machines and fewer rented space in a data center.

 Then websites were no longer just information, but a tool to attract visitors and convert them into paying customers.
 This means the sudden success of a marketing campaign may cause a spike in web traffic and test RAM, data transfer speeds, and disk space.
 To the point where they become overwhelmed and the site crashes.

-Companies couldn’t afford to risk downtime, so as well as paying for shared hosting, they would also invest in VPS, so that it was ready to step in and share the load when demand increased.
-In the same way, companies that already used VPS hosting would invest in a Dedicated Server account, keeping it in reserve as a kind of safety net, albeit an expensive one.
+Companies couldn’t afford to risk downtime, so as well as paying for shared hosting, they would also invest in VPS.
+So that it was ready to step in and share the load when demand increased.
+In the same way, companies that already used VPS hosting would invest in a Dedicated Server account.
+Keeping it as a safety net, albeit an expensive one.

 The cloud hosting management alternative

 It was like businesses were buying snow ploughs and waiting for it to snow.
 If it did, then they spent their money well – if not, they wasted it.
 But keeping IT resources running all the time required staff.
 And as businesses migrated more activities, putting everything onto servers, the costs further increased.
 It was convenient, but at a price.

 Thus, the introduction of the cloud was a paradigm shift.
 It came when major companies realized they were maintaining lots of servers they didn’t always use.
 When someone had the bright idea of networking all of these idle resources and renting them to others.

 This networking represented such a departure from the old model of renting space on an individual machine.
 The extreme interconnectedness that became available now made scalable cloud hosting possible.